-Textile and Surface Designer from the Fashion Institute of Technology with a semester abroad at the National Textile Workshop at E.N.S.C.I.
+Textile and Surface Designer from the Fashion Institute of Technology & the National Textile Workshop at E.N.S.C.I.
 Les Ateliers, Paris.
-Painting specialization at I.U.E.S.A.P.A.R. in his hometown, Caracas Venezuela.
+Painting specialization at I.U.E.S.A.P.A.R.
+Caracas, Venezuela.

 The New York Times, January 15, 2016

 "More nuanced — and easily the most unusual item in the exhibition — is a work of sophisticated, byzantine embroidery from Ruben Marroquin of Bridgeport.
 The piece, which layers needlework directly over a vintage photograph of the interior of the historic Bridgeport Arcade Mall, brings the building’s architecture, light, shadows, and ambience into vivid relief; rather than just colorizing the old photo, Mr. Marroquin has texturized it, given it depth.
 “Embroidery has a special way of bringing an image to life,” Mr. Marroquin said.
 “Using it really turns a picture into a sort of diorama.”

 Sarah Gold.
 At Fairfield Museum, Exploring Craftsmanship Across Centuries.

 “Handcrafted: Artisans Past and Present” Fairfield Museum and History Center.